 But I do wonder about the return on investment for crowdsourcing.
 The data I have seen on the percentage of ideas submitted that resulted in awards do not indicate the value of those results versus the costs to participate.
 If a company has $100K to spend, does going the crowdsourcing route really end up being more cost-effective than a targeted, strategic, proactive approach to finding sources of external technology solutions?

 If you have experiences with crowdsourcing (good or bad), I would love to hear from you.
-Feel free to add a comment below or—if you prefer to share your experiences privately—submit information via our Contact Us page.
+You can share your experiences privately via our Contact Us page.

 UPDATE: On July 27, 2011, StartupBeat ran an article further elaborating on my concerns with crowdsourcing for tech transfer.
 You can read it here.